saraimmtech/saraimmtech.github.io/README.md

 ## Lesson 02 - Grids & Iterative Patterns - Structured generative systems

-- How did your initial paper sketches influence your digital pattern?
-Did anything change in translation?
+**How did your initial paper sketches influence your digital pattern?
+Did anything change in translation?**

-  - I use the sketche as guidance and motivation to stay focused on the goal I had in mind at the beginning.
+I use the sketche as guidance and motivation to stay focused on the goal I had in mind at the beginning.
 Can be frustrating when I set the goals to high which don't add to my knowledge yet.

-- What strategies did you use to balance order and randomness in your grid or pattern?
+**What strategies did you use to balance order and randomness in your grid or pattern?**

-- Describe a moment when a mistake or unexpected result led to a new idea or direction.
-- How did you approach making your pattern “infinite” or seamlessly tileable?
-What challenges did you face?
-- How did working with code change your perception of artistic control compared to analog methods?
-- What did you learn about the relationship between simple rules and complex outcomes?
+Your tiles are not turning at the same time because each tile has a different rotation speed.
+- let angle = frameCount * 0.01 * (x + y);

 {% raw %} <iframe src="https://editor.p5js.org/trisaratops2.0/full/VInFjYFkg" width="100%" height="450" frameborder="no"></iframe>
 {% endraw %}

+Because x + y is different for every tile:
+- tiles in the top-left (x=0, y=0) → rotate slowly
+- tiles in the bottom-right (x=19, y=9) → rotate much faster
+So the farther down/right a tile is, the faster it spins.

+**Describe a moment when a mistake or unexpected result led to a new idea or direction.**

+In the first Canva i played around with shapes and turning options.
+In the second one i played around with color changes and it's fascinating what small changes likes color already have such an inpact on the art.
+The second one feels more like a floating simulation rather than the second one.

 {% raw %}
 <iframe src="https://editor.p5js.org/trisaratops2.0/full/4rfxuTqXl" width="100%" height="450" frameborder="no"></iframe>
 {% endraw %}

-- Setting Up GitHub Pages
-- Working on Grids

-In the first Canva i played around with shapes and turning options.
-In the second one i played around with color changes and it's fascinating what small changes likes color already have such an inpact on the art.
-The second one feels more like a floating simulation rather than the second one.
+**How did you approach making your pattern “infinite” or seamlessly tileable?
+What challenges did you face?**

+Since draw() runs automatically at around 60 frames per second, the sketch constantly refreshes, which allows any rule or transformation to unfold endlessly over time.

 {% raw %}
 <iframe src="https://editor.p5js.org/trisaratops2.0/full/yL7A0Io8S" width="100%" height="450" frameborder="no"></iframe> {% endraw %}